Anthony-Shoshi/thought-share-hub/readme.md

 1. Log in as an admin using the provided credentials.
 2. Navigate to the backend to manage categories and posts.
-3. Regular users can access the frontend to read blog posts.
+3. Regular users can access the frontend to search, read, like, comment and share blog posts.

 ## Technologies Used